RamonTavares/NCTEC17-WDS/README.md

 2. Create your discovery service instance.
 3. Connect your instance to your app.
 4. Test your app locally
-5. Deploy your app to bluemix
+5. Deploy your app to bluemix (not covered)

 # Example 1 - Discovery News